 Java types is one-to-many, e.g. a Scheme number could be

-converted to a byte
+converted to a byte,

-, etc. This causes ambiguities
+int, etc. This causes ambiguities

 when automatic conversion of parameters is attempted.